zkat/miette/README.md

 ### ... handler options

 [MietteHandler] is the default handler, and is very customizable.
-In most cases, you can simply use [MietteHandlerOptions] to tweak its behavior instead of falling back to your own custom handler.
+In most cases, you can simply use [MietteHandlerOpts] to tweak its behavior instead of falling back to your own custom handler.

 Usage is like so: